 Sarah is the passionate Founder of At The Well.
 She has been a student of sociology and holistic medicine, a national champion athlete, an instructor of yoga and mindfulness, and a passionate member of the Jewish community.
-All these experiences gave her a deep understanding of the power that comes from being in a supportive community, feeling connected to your spirituality, and have a real understanding of your cycle.
+All these experiences gave her a deep understanding of the power that comes from being in a supportive community, feeling connected to your spirituality, and having a real understanding of your cycle.
 At The Well was created out of love; it is a place to be witnessed, and to witness others, to share, to learn, and a place to connect Jewish heritage to everyday life.
 After being selected for a leadership fellowship, Sarah launched At The Well with Moishe House as her fiscal sponsor.

-Chief of Content
+Chief of Staff

-Art Director & Designer
+Web master & Designer

 Rabbinic & Jewish Education Advisors

 Hadar is a feminist artist, writer, dancer and poet based in Oakland, CA. She is the founder of Pivot to Bloom, an organization partnering with tech companies on gender issues.
 She currently is the Regional West Coast Jewish Educator with Moishe House, and a Talmud Educator with Svara.

 Rabbi Sara Brandes

 Executive Director at the Or HaLev: Center for Jewish Spirituality and Meditation, Rabbi Sara Brandes has worked to build spaces where Judaism is felt deeply for as long as she can remember.
 Ordained at the Jewish Theological Seminary and a lifetime spiritual seeker, she is author of the book Magical World: Stories, Reflections, Poems, and a past California Director for the organization Moving Traditions.
 She lives on Kibbutz Hannaton with her partner Hyim and their two children, Michal and Gavi.
 In the summers, you’ll find her at Camp Alonim as Rabbi‐in‐Residence.